mmc-marcominas/books/docs/fastify.md

 Use `make clean` to remove `node_modules` directory and install app dependencies.

-First start use `make start` - it will start docker instance and app.
+At first start use `make start` - it will start docker instance and app.
 Next times try `make restart` - it will stop docker instance, start again and run app.

 Check test functionalities reading available test on [Makefile](../Makefile).